 Matthew McCollough - The third wave of artfulness in code

-Oh, my GOD, I wasn’t prepared for this!
-Matthew McCollough from GitHub made my day with this amazing Øredev 2013 keynote, leaving me tumbled in the hotel lobby for a good while afterwards.
+Oh, my GOD, Matthew McCollough from GitHub made my day with this amazing Øredev 2013 keynote, leaving me tumbled in the hotel lobby for a good while afterwards.

 Øredev logo

-Matthew started this session being the target of the (actually) funny presenter’s jokes.
+Matthew started his session being the target of the (actually) funny presenter jokes.
 Since he works at GitHub, they went through his GitHub account as his CV.
 A fun take, as blank spots in the commit graph instantly showed when Matthew was slacking off.
 I mean, is the birth of a daughter an excuse for letting a day in the graph go blank?

-The presentation that followed was a perfectly composed one, where Matthew piled perfect analogies on top of each other.
+His talk was perfectly composed, where he piled perfect analogies on top of each other.
 Comparing early cave man paintings with early code man practices, Matthew nailed the theme of the year - The Arts.
 Cave men paintings are crude, but fascinating.
-But why do we find such paintings, that few artists of today would be proud to call their own, interesting?
+But why do we find such paintings interesting, that few artists of today would be proud of?

 Matthew used child analogies to illustrate how frameworks, patterns and our tendency to talk about the right way to do things, are more or less the same as the child pointing out that the young kid’s painting is just wrong…with the accused young kid replying that “It’s not wrong, it’s just new”.

-At home, Matthew has a lot of stuff available for his kids to explore, for instance instruments without instructions.
+At home, he has stuff available for his kids to explore, like instruments without instructions.
 He compared the noise his kids make while exploring these instruments with the noises made by software engineers as they try out new techniques.

 Wash, rinse and repeat.